Complaints about car finance commission

 As well as the FCA’s review, there is ongoing legal action involving complaints about commission arrangements in motor finance that could have an impact on our work on complaints that involve similar issues.

-- have the information we need to decide a complaint as soon as it is appropriate to do so
+We want to make sure we have the information we need to assess a complaint as soon as it is appropriate to do so.
+So, to prepare things as far as possible, we may:

 Putting things right

-Once we have investigated your complaint, if we decide you’ve been treated unfairly by the financial business, or that the business has made a mistake, we will ask them to put things right.
+Once we have investigated your complaint, if we decide you’ve been treated unfairly by the financial business – or that the business has made a mistake – we will ask them to put things right.

 The exact details of how we’ll ask the business to put things right will depend on the nature of the complaint, and how you lost out.
 Our general approach is that you should be put back in the position you would have been in if the problem hadn’t happened.